 Candied Lemon and Jalapeno Slices

-Stir together sugar, lemon juice, and water in a medium saucepan over medium heat until sugar is dissolved.
+- Candied jalapeno: Stir together sugar, lemon juice, and water in a medium saucepan over medium heat until sugar is dissolved.
 Add lemon and pepper slices, and simmer gently, keeping slices in a single layer and turning occasionally, 10 to 12 minutes or until slightly translucent and rinds are softened.
 Remove from heat.
 Place slices in a single layer in a wax paper-lined jelly-roll pan, using tongs.
 Cool completely (about 1 hour).
-Use as a garnish for Olive Oil Jalapeno Cornmeal Cake.
+Use as a garnish.

 - Serve with a scoop of vanilla ice cream or freshly whipped cream on the side.